Arkansas is replete with a moderate climate, lush terrain, mountains, and lakes and rivers required for a vacation in the Great Outdoors.

 Replete with marble and stained glass, visitors can revel in the opulence that made Fordyce Bathhouse the top bathhouse in the region.
 In operation as a bathhouse from 1915 to 1962, Fordyce began its new function as the visitor center for Hot Springs National Park in 1989.
 Watch a 9-minute movie about the bathhouse during its operation, take a self-guided tour of the dressing rooms, men’s massage room, music room, state room, the original elevator, bowling alley, and so on that make up the bathhouse, and peruse the bookstore’s offerings on the history of bathhouses and the national park.

 Little Rock Central High School was the location of a pivotal moment in the desegregation of American public schools.
 In 1957, nine African-American students persisted in attending an all-white high school despite being the target of ridicule and hatred.
 The controversial nature of the nine students’ attendance displayed the entrenched Southern defiance against desegregation.
 The students were dubbed the Little Rock Nine, while the controversy was termed the Little Rock Crisis.
-This seminal event is the recounted in guided 1-hour tours, which are available by appointment at 9:00am and 1:00pm on weekdays during the school year.
+This seminal event is the recounted in guided 1-hour tours, which are available by appointment during certain times.

 Completed in 1933, the Old Mill is a replica of an abandoned 1880s hydro-powered grist mill located in T.R.
 Pugh Memorial Park.
 This bit of American history, which is a National Register of Historic Places site, has been featured in Hollywood movies, including the classic Gone with the Wind, and contains sculptures by Mexican-born naturalistic artist Dionicio Rodriguez.
 Rodriguez also worked on the details that makes each piece of concrete represent wood, iron or stone.
 The mill contains many historical artifacts, including the grist mill itself.
 Thirty-minute guided tours are available for groups of 10 or more on a reservation basis.